 4 Major Physical Security Challenges that Automation Can Solve

-With that in mind, here’s a look at four of the biggest challenges that automation can help physical security teams to overcome.
+With that in mind, here’s a look at four of the biggest challenges that automation can help physical security teams overcome.

 Challenge #1: Coping with complexity